Biya-Shibu/Knotify/README.md

 # KNOTIFY 🎯

 ## Basic Details
+Our matrimonial platform offers the perfect blend of tradition and trust, where matches are built not only on compatibility but also on health transparency

-### Team Name: HeartSafe Matchmakers
+### Team Name: Binary Bandits

 ### Team Members
-- Team Lead: Ponnu 🥰 - [College Name]
+- Team Lead: Linta Babu - Viswajyothi College of Engineering and Technology Vazhakkulam
-- Member 2: [Name] - [College Name]
+- Member 2: Biya Shibu - Viswajyothi College of Engineering and Technology Vazhakkulam
-- Member 3: [Name] - [College Name]
+- Member 3: Keerthana K Anil - Viswajyothi College of Engineering and Technology Vazhakkulam

 ### Project Description
-Knotify is a unique matrimonial platform that blends tradition with health awareness.
-Users provide essential premarital test results to ensure transparency in compatibility and safety.
-Personal details and test results are only visible with user consent, preserving privacy.
+This is a matrimonial platform that combines tradition with a health-conscious approach.
+Alongside profiles, users provide essential premarital test results such as STD screenings and blood compatibility to promote transparent, informed matches.
+Importantly, test results and personal details are accessible only with user consent, ensuring privacy and control.
+This health-first platform empowers families to make safe, responsible choices for a harmonious future.
 ### The Problem (that doesn't exist)
-In India, where arranged marriages are popular, there’s a *gap* in health transparency for safe and compatible matches!
+Approximately 140 million women face complications during pregnancy due to Rh factor incompatibility, and around 70 million people may have an STD at any given time.In India, where arranged marriages are common, ensuring safety is paramount.
+But how?
 ### The Solution (that nobody asked for)
-We're combining romance with real talk about blood compatibility and health screenings—because what’s more romantic than transparency in love and health?
+Our website prioritizes health and compatibility by requiring users to provide their Rh compatibility test and RPR test results, along with other essential details, with their consent.
+You can only view the test results and details after accepting the request.
+This approach fosters informed and safer matrimonial choices, ensuring a more secure foundation for relationships.
 ## Technical Details
 ### Technologies/Components Used
 For Software: